tarrnobi/react-octopus-dashboard/README.md

 then run

-`nodemon -w . -d 0 -e js, jsx --exec npm test`
+`nodemon -w . -d 0 -e js,jsx --exec npm test`

 if you don't want to install it globally: